What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 A Thought Experiment For Everyone

-I would like to think that some Chinese classics spoke about whatever I just did, it’s just that it was written in a way that is harder for the modern audience to appreciate.
+I would like to think that some Chinese classics spoke about whatever I just did.
+It’s just that it was written in a way that is harder for the modern audience to appreciate.
 There was a quote I mentioned a long time ago somewhere in the crevices of my blog by 鬼谷子 (Google him if you don’t wish to find out who he is):

 君子不刑定不发,若居仕路多腾达;